If you received a phone call or written correspondence from EOS CCA, it is a legitimate collection agency.

 That’s because a collection account can sit on your credit report for up to seven years from the date the account first became delinquent.

-The only way to improve the situation is either to pay the debt so it will at least appear as a paid collection rather than an open one or to challenge the legitimacy of the debt and have it removed from your credit report entirely.
+The only way to improve the situation is either to pay the debt or challenge the legitimacy of the debt and have it removed from your credit report entirely.

 Dealing with EOS CCA is not a single action, but rather a combination of strategies.